mirkos86/mirkos86/README.md

 talk: https://mirkosmill.blogspot.com/ The name is a tribute to the book _Hamlet's Mill_, which explores the meaning of ancestral myths.

-You can easily reach me on LinkedIn (link under my picture) or via email.
+You can easily reach me on LinkedIn or via email.

 <!---
 mirkos86/mirkos86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.